mohakvni/cse15l-lab-reports/lab-report-4-week-8.md

 In this Lab Report, I will be running 3 different snippets of code as tests for my own version of `MarkdownParse.java` and the version we reviewed in week 7.

+The repository I used was [mohakvni](https://github.com/mohakvni/markdown-parser)

+The repository I used from week 7 was [canitry](https://github.com/canitry/markdown-parser)

 --------------------------------------------------------------------------------------------------------------

 ## Snippet 1